gdcc/hello/CONTRIBUTING.md

 The following commands rely on [.github/workflows/maven-release.yml](.github/workflows/maven-release.yml).

 Before you begin, check that the version in the pom.xml ends with `-SNAPSHOT`.
-If it doesn't, someone might made a real release manually (from a local environment rather than GitHub Actions), so you should add `-SNAPSHOT` before proceeding.
+If it doesn't, someone might have made a real release manually (from a local environment rather than GitHub Actions, as described above), so you should add `-SNAPSHOT` before proceeding.

 First run a clean: